guto-alves/naruto-game/README.md

 </a>

 ## Disclaimer
-Naruto Game is a game developed by fans for fans (completely free), where players choose from some of the most attractive manga/anime characters to participate in battles.<br>
+Naruto Game is a game developed by fans for fans (completely free), where players choose from some of the most attractive manga/anime characters to participate online in Naruto RPG adventures with your friends.<br>
 Original characters and illustrations © Copyright 2002 by Masashi Kishimoto.
 All rights reserved

 ## Contribute